 The oddest beer I had came from N Beer (Beijing), a dubbel that included thyme and Sichuan peppercorn and was aged in Spanish wine barrels.
 Intriguing.

-Now that I finish writing this, it looks as though I liked more beers than I thought, with the collaboration beers most likely to land in the love-it-or-hate-it zone.
+As I finish writing this, it seems I liked more beers than I thought, with the collaboration beers most likely to land in the love-it-or-hate-it zone.
 Kudos to Jing-A for organizing this event: so much can go wrong when dealing with this many beer producers from this many cities.
 A partnership or two could go sour.
 The partners’ beers, or even partners themselves, might not arrive on time.
 There could be a last-minute venue issue with the powers that be.
 Jing-A put a great deal on the line and, as best I could tell, pulled it off as smooth as